COVID-19 Updates: State of public health emergency declared.

 Vehicle registrations expire on an assigned month based on your surname.
-You can look up your expiry date on the registration expiry date chart.
-Or, check your registration certificate.
+You can look up your expiry date on the registration expiry date chart or by checking your registration certificate.
 As of January 1, 2021, expiry stickers are no longer required on licence plates.

 There are 3 options to renew your registration.